brandoncurtis/shell-novice/_episodes/02-filedir.md

 > Remember, the Shell is a program that runs other programs rather than doing
 > calculations itself.
 So the commands you type must be the names of existing
 > programs.
-> If you type the name of a program that does not exist and hit enter, you
+> If you type the name of a program that does not exist and hit `ENTER`, you
 > will see an error message similar to this:
 >
 > ~~~